-SNOT-22 score
+- SNOT-22 score

 - NOSE scale

 - Record Endoscopic assessment

 - Measurements of nasal patency pre and post decongestion (please see nasal patency measurements protocol for further details)

 - Peak nasal inspiratory flow rate (measured by the PNIF meter), an indication of how well air flows through the nasal airway as a whole

 - Nasal partitioning ratio (NPR), an indication of the symmetry of air flow through the nostrils

 - DOASS (post decongestion)

 - Adverse events

 - Concomitant Medications

 - Health utilisation questionnaire

 - SF-36

-- Face to face review/feedback on patient wellbeing
+- Face to face review/feedback on participant wellbeing

-As SNOT-22 score at 6 months is the primary outcome measure, we would like to ensure that we get the results of the questionnaire by whichever method is the most convenient way for the patient (i.e via post or email).
-This is only necessary if the patient is unable to make the clinic appointment at 6 months.
+As SNOT-22 score at 6 months is the primary outcome measure, if the participant is unable to attend/misses the 6 month follow up clinic appointment, we would like to ensure that we get the results of the questionnaire by whichever method is the most convenient way for the participant (i.e via post or email).
+If any of these methods are used to complete the SNOT-22 questionnaire, sites should contact participants to remind them of the timeframe for completion.

-In the surgical arm, the 6 month review the following information will be verified:
+For participants who were allocated to the surgical arm, the following information will be verified at the 6 month review:

-- the date of surgery, - whether septoplasty +/- turbinate reduction was carried out - Whether there were any complications from the septoplasty
+- The date of surgery, - Whether septoplasty +/- unilateral turbinate reduction was carried out - Whether there were any complications from the septoplasty

-In the medical management arm the research team will record how compliant the patients were at taking their Mometasone and saline nasal sprays.
+For participants who were allocated to the medical management arm the research team will record how compliant the participants were at taking their Mometasone and Sterimar isotonic nasal sprays by asking how many bottles the participants used.

 7.5.7.
-12 months after Randomisation
+Treatment options between 6 and 12 months